mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/1_authorization & optimistic locking.md

 ## Authorization

 UNH on its own doesn't validate the user's authorization token.
 However, it's still needs authenticated access token in the authorization header to retrieve the user's tenant membership.
-This is to support multi-tenancy by scoping the data to a single tenant.
+This is required to support multi-tenancy by scoping the data to a single tenant.

-If you are developing your own frontend module using AOH WEB-BASE, it should handle the authentication and authorization for you.
+If you are developing your own frontend module using [AOH WEB-BASE](../../93_base/01_Getting_Started/1-introduction.md), it should handle the authentication and authorization for you.
 So you just need to pass the access token store in the cookie to the UNH API inside the authorization header.

 ## Optimistic Locking